• Skip to primary navigation

 • Blender or Immersion Blender: You can use either a regular blender or an immersion blender.
 I personally am biased towards my Vitamix so I used that for this recipe.

 • Fine Mesh Strainer: the mango sauce will be thick after you blend it.
-Using a large fine mesh strainer with a larger surface area will allow you to sift it quicker.
+Using a large fine mesh strainer with a larger surface area will allow you to sift it quickly.

 • Jars: I love using mason jars or these cute little jars with a clamp for this recipe.